-(d) In the event that the student fails to appear pursuant to the notice that was sent or delivered under paragraph (5)(a) of this regulation, the reviewing authority shall conduct the proceeding in the student's absence, and the reviewing authority will make a decision based on the information presented at the hearing.
-If the student is found responsible, the reviewing authority will also issue sanctions based on the information presented at the hearing.
-In such instances, a decision will be issued within five (5) business days of the hearing.

-(de) A student judicial hearing is an opportunity for a student to challenge the content of the student's educational record and is closed unless the accused requests an open hearing a minimum of five (5) working days before the hearing and all student witnesses concur in writing.

-(ef) Findings shall be based upon a preponderance of the evidence.
+- (d) In the event that the student fails to appear pursuant to the notice that was sent or delivered under paragraph (5)(a) of this regulation, the reviewing authority shall conduct the proceeding in the student's absence, and the reviewing authority will make a decision based on the information presented at the hearing.
+In such instances, a decision will be issued within five (5) business days of the hearing. - (e) A student judicial hearing is an opportunity for a student to challenge the content of the student's educational record and is closed unless the accused requests an open hearing a minimum of five (5) working days before the hearing and all student witnesses concur in writing. - (f) Findings shall be based upon a preponderance of the evidence.
 Upon such findings, the person or body hearing the action shall determine which sanction or sanctions should be imposed in accordance with subsection (3) above.
-Written notice of findings and any sanction to be imposed or recommended shall be furnished to the student charged with a conduct code-violation of this regulation.

-(fg) The Student Conduct Committee, Student Honor Court and the Health Center Student Conduct Standards Committee make a recommendation to the Dean of Students concerning findings and sanctions to be imposed, if any.
-The College of Law Honor Committee makes a recommendation to the Appellate Board, as defined in RuleRegulation 6C1-4.0212, F.A.C., concerning findings and sanctions to be imposed, if any.

-(gh) If the Dean of Students determines from a review of the record, and states with particularity in a written notice to all affected persons that a finding was not based upon substantial evidence or an action did not comply with the requirements of law or applicable University Rulesregulations, the finding may be rejected and/or the case may be re-heard.
+Written notice of findings and any sanction to be imposed or recommended shall be furnished to the student charged with a violation of this regulation. - (g) The Student Conduct Committee, Student Honor Court and the Health Center Student Conduct Standards Committee make a recommendation to the Dean of Students concerning findings and sanctions to be imposed, if any.
+The College of Law Honor Committee makes a recommendation to the Appellate Board, as defined in Regulation 6C1-4.0212, concerning findings and sanctions to be imposed, if any. - (h) If the Dean of Students determines from a review of the record, and states with particularity in a written notice to all affected persons that a finding was not based upon substantial evidence or an action did not comply with the requirements of law or applicable University regulations, the finding may be rejected and/or the case may be re-heard.
 If the record supports the finding, the Dean of Students can accept, modify or reject the recommended sanction.

-(i) The Dean of Students may reject his or her prior findings or sanctions and may reopen the case for further proceedings in accordance with this regulation, in the following circumstances:

-1. The Dean of Students is subsequently presented with evidence, testimony, facts or other circumstances from a criminal or civil proceeding which are material to the University proceeding and/or findings made by the Dean of Students based on that proceeding; and

-2. This evidence, testimony, facts or other circumstances were not available to the

-University at the time of the University proceeding.
+- (i) The Dean of Students may reject his or her prior findings or sanctions and may reopen the case for further proceedings in accordance with this regulation, in the following circumstances: - 1.
+The Dean of Students is subsequently presented with evidence, testimony, facts or other circumstances from a criminal or civil proceeding which are material to the University proceeding and/or findings made by the Dean of Students based on that proceeding; and - 2.
+This evidence, testimony, facts or other circumstances were not available to the University at the time of the University proceeding.